 Explorason and the farm set to grinding the coffee – oh the aroma was incredible!
 To me, this 15 minutes of traditional Cuban life was probably the highlight of our day.
 This Finca was spotless, and the people were so happy and kind.

 Somehow we were talked into buying some of their cigars.
-I figured that 12 Cuban cigars for $20 was probably a good gift for someone along the way.
+I figured that 12 Cuban cigars for $20 were probably a good gift for someone along the way.

 After viewing the tobacco drying houses, and saying goodbye, we rode back to town.
 So much for our half a day of horse riding in the Cuban countryside!

 We wandered back into town.
-Finding the slowest restaurant in history, we sat and lunched and spoke with other travellers also waiting for their basic lunches.
-We then went to the bus agency, and discovered we were able to share a taxi back to Havana next day with some others for not much more than a bus ticket, and for way less time.
+Finding the slowest restaurant in history, we sat and lunched and spoke with other travelers also waiting for their basic lunches.
+We then went to the bus agency and discovered we were able to share a taxi back to Havana next day with some others for not much more than a bus ticket, and for way less time.

 So with that sorted, we decided to go and visit the renown limestone caves.
 We found a local car (taxi) and negotiated the price for that and a visit to the rock mural I had heard about.